BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Properties of

 assuming case B recombination and the reddening law found for the bar of the Small Magellanic Cloud (SMC; \citealt{gord03}).
 This reddening law is commonly adopted for high-redshift quasars (e.g., \citealt{gree24,mazz24_CEERS,tref24,deug25,ji25}).
 Using this line flux ratio and an intrinsic ratio of $(F_{\rm H\gamma}/F_{\rm H\beta})_{\rm int}=1/2.14$ results in $A_{\rm V}=2.1^{+1.1}_{-1.0}$, or a colour excess of $E(B-V)\equiv A_{\rm V}/R_{\rm V}=0.8\pm0.4$.
 However, the \hg flux used in this calculation included a contribution from the broad component, while the \hb flux was from the narrow component only.

 We derive further constraints on $E(B-V)$ using all observed Balmer decrements.
 We only consider pairs of lines from the same emission origin (narrow or broad).
 The intrinsic ratios are derived using \pyneb, assuming the ISM conditions found for a stack of $4<z<7$ Type I AGN from JADES \citep[][$T_{\rm e}\sim2\times10^4$\,K, $n_{\rm e}\sim10^4$\,cm$^{-3}$]{isob25}.
 As seen in Table \ref{prop_table}, we are able to estimate the colour excess of the broad component using three ratios (\hd/\hb, \hg/\hb, and \hd/\hg).
-All three of these show negligible attenuation, with $E(B-V)$ values within $2\sigma$ of 0.
-When combined with the results of \citet{koko23}, we find no significant evidence for reddening in the broad or narrow Balmer lines.
+All three of these ratios do not show strong evidence for significant dust attenuation, with $E(B-V)$ values within $2\sigma$ of 0.
+While the small wavelength difference between these lines makes measurement of attenuation more difficult, other JWST/NIRSpec IFU studies of galaxies at $z>7$ (where \ha is not covered by the nominal wavelength range of JWST/NIRSpec) have found similar results based on Balmer decrements (e.g., \citealt{bunk23,jone24_B14,zamo25b}).
+While we find no significant evidence for reddening in the broad or narrow Balmer lines , we note that JWST/MIRI observations of \ha would enable more precise constraints.

 Of course, this result is dependent on a few assumptions.
 First, we adopt the SMC bar extinction curve of \citet{gord03}.
 Because each dust attenuation curve is normalised by the value at the approximate wavelength of the \hb-\oiiiab complex (i.e., V-band), the choice of extinction law does not introduce strong changes in the observed values of these lines.
 As a test, we adopt the starburst reddening law of \citet{calz00}, resulting in nearly identical values (i.e., $<1\sigma$ discrepant).
 However, we note that the choice of extinction curve will affect the observed rest-UV line fluxes and the continuum slope.